Even in his younger years, my dog was never very good at navigating.

 I started to do other stuff - preparing new collage papers and drawing in my sketchbook.
 One day I did a sketch in white pencil on a buff page (I like to make sketchbooks with different sorts of papers.).
 I enjoyed it so much that the next day I did another.

 A couple of days later I realised that white on a buff ground was exactly the solution I needed for my table of contents page!
 I tell you, I zoomed through developing the next stage of that page!

-Need help getting momentum with your creative practice?
+Need help establishing a regular creative practice?

 Experience the proven process I use with my clients - for FREE with this free 7 day email training sequence